15 Social Rules and Norms Every 60s Teen Had to Follow Which Are Silly Now

 The 1960s were a time of rapid change, but for most American teens, life still came with a rigid set of unspoken—and sometimes very spoken—rules.
 From fashion expectations to dating norms, teens were expected to conform to conservative standards that feel downright foreign to modern sensibilities.
 If you grew up in that era, you’ll likely remember how important it was to “mind your manners,” keep your opinions to yourself, and make sure your skirt hem didn’t creep up past your knees.

 Today’s teens would probably be baffled by the social codes their grandparents once followed so closely.
-These norms weren’t just about behavior—they shaped identity, friendship, and even a young person’s sense of worth.
-Revisiting these customs is like opening a time capsule of teen life in mid-century America.
 It’s a reminder of how much the world has changed, and how far we’ve come in the way we define individuality, respect, and self-expression.

 1. The Proper Way to Dress